 2. Sutong Yantze River Bridge, China

-This bridge over the Yangtze in China is cable stayed bridge and has a span of 1,088 meters 3,570 ft.
+This bridge over the Yangtze in China is a Cable-stayed bridge and has a span of 1,088 meters 3,570 ft.
 That was the longest span any bridge had till 2010.
 It has two side spans of 300 meters each.
 The bridge has two towers each having a height of 306 meters and is the second tallest bridge worldwide.
 Its estimated cost is US$1.7 billion.
 The construction was started in June 2003 and the bridge was thrown open to traffic in May 2008.

 1. Millau Viaduct Bridge, France

-Located in south of France this bridge covers the width of river Tam near Millau and hence the name.
+Located in the south of France this bridge covers the width of river Tam near Millau and hence the name.
 Its imposing height of 343.0 meters (1,125 ft) makes it the tallest bridge of the world.
 You would know that makes it slightly shorter than the Empire State building but taller than Eiffel Tower.
 “Megastructures”, the popular show of National Geographic also featured it.
 Built at an expense of nearly 400 Million Euros, it was formally opened on December 16, 2004 and in 2006 it was given IABSE Outstanding Structure Award.